folkenrothk/composition/Resources/annotating.md

 - `Maryl et al., 2020
     Citation: Maryl, M., Dallas, C., Edmond, J., Labov, J., Kelpšienė, I., Doran, M., Kołodziejska, M., & Grabowska, K. (2020).
 A Case Study Protocol for Meta-Research into Digital Practices in the Humanities. *Digital Humanities Quarterly, 14*(3).
 Retrieved from https://www.proquest.com/scholarly-journals/case-study-protocol-meta-research-into-digital/docview/2553556938/se-2

+    ```Notes
+        multicase study for meta-research, and adopting this methodology for dif. purposes, disciplines and approaches

+        those who may not associate with DH but use digital tools for their work

+        micro-practices
+        A broader shift of the whole paradigm of humanities proper

+        HYBRID PRACTICES, physical and mental environ
+        space and tooles

+        examples on examples bro

+        systematic review esq results
+            a couple charts

+        tools and methods should always be dr
+    ```

 - `Mauthner & Parry, 2013
     Citation: Mauthner, N. S. & Parry, O. (2013).
 Open Access Digital Data Sharing: Principles, Policies and Practices. *Social Epistemology, 27*(1), 47-67. https://doi.org/10.1080/02691728.2012.760663